COSMIC-PopSynth/COSMIC/docs/inifile/index.rst

                          **bdecayfac = 1**

-``bconst``               Sets the magnetic field decay time-scale for pulsars following
+``bconst``               Sets the magnetic field decay timescale for pulsars following
                          Section 3 of `Kiel+2008 <https://academic.oup.com/mnras/article/388/1/393/1013977>`_.

                             ``positive values`` : sets k in Myr from Equation 8 to